MBB-team/VBA-toolbox/_wiki/Optimizing-the-experimental-design.md

 ![]({{ site.baseurl }}/images/wiki/optim/optim0.jpg)

 Here, prior predictive densities (y-axis) of two different models are plotted over possible data values (x-axis; unidimensional data).
-The expected model selection error rate $$p(e=1|u)$$ increases with the similarity of the two probabilistic model predictions.
+The expected model selection error rate $$p(e=1\mid u)$$ increases with the similarity of the two probabilistic model predictions.
 In fact, the Laplace-Chernoff risk $$b_LC$$ measures the statistical similarity of the prior predictive densities, as a function of their 1st- and 2nd-order moments.

 The numerical derivation of the design efficiency for model comparison can be done as follows: